 - Copy of current Texas Driver’s License; and

-Be sure to complete all forms in their entirety and submit to Debbie Jensen by email; fax at 940.243.1605; or mail at 614 N. Bell Avenue, Denton, TX 76209.
 To ensure the safety of our volunteers, staff and the children we serve, CASA of Denton County will only accept volunteer applicants who pass both a criminal and child abuse background check.

-STEP TWO: COMPLETE AN INTERVIEW
+STEP Three: COMPLETE AN INTERVIEW